 About Me

-I have a Bachelor of Arts from Earlham College in Computer Science and Computer Music with an Integrated Pathway in Digital Arts.
-My primary research interests and studies delve into the deep audio-visual synthesis capabilities of software (Ableton Live, MaxMSP, etc.), the ever-evolving production of high-quality audio, breaking the fringes of sound through creative and philosophical thought, and the creation of virtual music through electronic and computer music related means.
+Justin Adebayo Kerobo is a Nigerian-American saxophonist, music composer, and computer musician from Cincinnati, Ohio.
+Justin is a graduate of Earlham College with a Bachelor of Arts in Computer Science and Computer Music with an Integrated Pathway in Digital Arts.
+I also have a Master of Music in Music Composition and Theory at Wayne State University.
+My primary research interests and studies delve into the deep audio-visual synthesis capabilities of software (Ableton Live, MaxMSP, Pd-L2Ork, etc.), the ever-evolving production of high-quality audio, the exploration of sound through creative and philosophical thought, and the creation of virtual music using electronic and computer music methods.

 All of my MaxMSP, Max for Live, Jitter, and other application work can be found here:

-https://justinkerobo.xyz/maxmsp/ and
+and

 All/Any of the work that I do is on my Github: https://github.com/JustinKerobo